rayxsong/research/content/Vera/Vera Week 1 Update.md

 2. Go to top search bar, search `COMPUTE ENGINE`.
 3. Click `CREATE INSTANCE`, create name, region, zone for you VM, and take notes for these information now if you don't want to waste time finding them later.
 We used `us-west` since it shows low CO2.
 4. In `Machine configuration`, select `GPUs`, we are using `NVIDIA T4`, select what you need.
 If T4 is not available, try other GPUs, like P4.
 Then click `CUSTOM` to change memory size if you need.
-5. In `Boot disk`, change the size to what your project needs, our project uses roughly 50GB.
+5. In `Boot disk`, change the size to what your project needs, our project uses roughly **100GB**.
+Please double check the size you need.
 6. On the right, you can see the estimated cost of your whole VM after various configurations.
 7. Then click `CREATE`, and wait 1~2 mins for your VM booting.
 8. Once it is done, you should be able to use SSH or `gcloud CLI` to access your VM.